 Cash is maintained at a high-quality financial institution and accounts at each institution are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-The Center had \$269,327 in excess of federally insured limits as of June 30, 2020.
-The Center has not experienced any losses on such accounts and believes it is not exposed to any significant credit risk on cash.
+The Center had \$473,636 in excess of federally insured limits as of June 30, 2021.
+The Center has not experienced any losses on such deposit accounts at the financial institution and believes it is not exposed to any significant credit risk on cash.